chiefmurph/MAUC/README.md

 A `merge` is git's way of blending two branches together.
 For example,
-after saving the changes to this `readme` file I committed those changes to the "Tweak Readme" branch and then merged that branch into the master branch as follows:
+after saving the changes to this `readme` file I committed those changes to the "Tweak Readme" branch and then merged that branch into the master branch.
+There are two ways to do this in `Github for Desktop`:

+1. In the "Git Shell" available via the "gear" in the upper right corner:
+git checkout master
+git merge style

+2. Select the `master` branch from the drop-down box at the top towrd the left.